rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         //Error
 }
 ```
-This can also happens when static arrays are used in loops that cannot be unrolled:
+This can also happens when static arrays are used in loops that cannot be unrolled, see [sample-5.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-5.cpp):
 ```c++
     int bound=3;
     Kokkos::parallel_for("Kernel", size, KOKKOS_LAMBDA(const int i) {